TWHidenf/CUPS-Instructions/GUIDE.md

 2. ### Setting up the Software

 The first command will update a software called APT, which comes pre-installed on your Raspberry Pi’s operating system.
 APT manages the installation of other software on your system, and updating it ensures that it has access to the latest software versions when you use it.
-To update APT, run sudo apt-get update.
+To update APT, run ```sudo apt-get update```.
 It may ask you for your password (as shown below), and you’ll have to enter it.
 Once again, you will not be able to see your password as you type it.
 Next, you will be installing the printing system, called CUPS, using APT.
 This software will allow you to access your printer over Wi-Fi.

 ![][image35]

-To install CUPS, run the command sudo apt-get install cups \-y.
+To install CUPS, run the command ```sudo apt-get install cups \-y```.

 ![][image5]

 3. ### Setting up the Printer System

 You are almost done with the process of entering setup commands.
 The next set of commands will set up permissions to allow you to access the printer from a remote computer, such as the one you are using right now.
-First, run sudo usermod \-aG lpadmin \[pi\_username\], which allows you to modify printers and their connections to the Raspberry Pi.
+First, run sudo usermod ```\-aG lpadmin \[pi\_username\]```, which allows you to modify printers and their connections to the Raspberry Pi.
 Remember that pi\_username is the name you entered when creating your user.

-![][image4]
+![][image30]

-Next, you’re going to enable the sharing and remote access of your printers connected to the Pi by using sudo cupsctl –-share-printers –-remote-any.
+Next, you’re going to enable the sharing and remote access of your printers connected to the Pi by using ```sudo cupsctl –-share-printers –-remote-any```.

-![][image5]
+![][image8]

 Almost done\!
 You need to enable the web interface for the printers so you can more easily add new printers and access admin settings.
-The command to run is sudo cupsctl WebInterface=yes.
+The command to run is ```sudo cupsctl WebInterface=yes```.

-![][image6]
+![][image25]

-To restart the printing service and apply your changes, run sudo systemctl restart cups.
+To restart the printing service and apply your changes, run ```sudo systemctl restart cups```.
 You’ll be running this again later and should run it after you make any changes to CUPS through the command prompt.

 ![][image7]

 You are done with typing commands for a little bit and now need to open your web browser of choice.
 Then, type \[IP\_address\]:631 into the address bar.
 Do not close the command prompt window.